 - Demonstrate understanding of connections with other disciplines and real world applications by the use of relevant examples (Capability 1, 2, 3 and 4)

-- Demonstrate understanding of the nature of proof and precision in mathematics by presenting informal arguments in both verbal and written form (Capability 1, 2, 4 and 5)
+- Demonstrate understanding of the nature of proof and precision in mathematics, and the ability to present arguments both formally and informally in written form (Capability 2, 4 and 5)